MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 ## How do I enable the preview within my organization?

-Yammer network administrators can configure access to the new Yammer preview through the Yammer admin portal.
+Yammer global administrators can configure access to the new Yammer preview through the Yammer admin portal.
 From there, they can enable the preview toggle to display in the suite header and choose to default to classic Yammer or enable the new Yammer across their network.
 For more information about managing the opt-in settings, see [Bring the new Yammer Preview to your organization](administrative-settings-opt-in-newyammer.md).

 ## Who is eligible to access the new experience?

-Once enabled by a network admin, people in your organization who sign into Yammer with Microsoft 365 will be able to view the toggle to opt-in to the new experience.
+Once enabled by a global admin, people in your organization who sign into Yammer with Microsoft 365 will be able to view the toggle to opt-in to the new experience.
 This will be available for canonical (home) networks only.
 Microsoft 365 users who participate in external networks will see participate using the classic Yammer experience.
 During the public preview, users will always be able to access a direct link to the new experience.
 If your organization wants to remove all access to the new Yammer during the preview phase, you will need to [contact Microsoft support](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online).

 ## Will I know when additional changes are coming?